-- 6.8 The following twelve strategic objectives will guide the Local Plan - High standards of design will be required in new development.
+- 6.8 The following twelve strategic objectives will guide the Local Plan - 1.
+STRATEGIC WORKING To work with other local authorities in the Ipswich Strategic Planning Area and with community partners to ensure a coordinated approach to planning and development.
+High standards of design will be required in new development.
 Development must be sustainable, environmentally friendly and resilient to the effects of climate change.
 Standards of acceptability will be raised progressively from 2006 (Building Regulations) levels for all developments in the town in terms of design and environmental performance. - 2.
-Every development should contribute to the aim of reducing lpswich's carbon emissions below 2004 levels. - 3.
+GROWTH At least (a) 8,010 new dwellings shall be provided to meet the needs of Ipswich within the Housing Market Area between 2018 and 2036 in a manner that addresses identified local housing needs and provides a decent home for everyone, with 31% at the Ipswich Garden Suburb and 15% in the remainder of the Borough being affordable homes; and (b) approximately 9,500 additional jobs shall be provided in Ipswich to support growth in the Ipswich Strategic Planning Area between 2018 and 2036.
+Every development should contribute to the aim of reducing Ipswich's carbon emissions below 2004 levels. - 3.
+THE DISTRIBUTION OF DEVELOPMENT The development of the Borough should be focused primarily within the central Ipswich 'IP-One' area, Ipswich Garden Suburb, the Northern End of Humber Doucy Lane and within and adjacent to identified district centres (these areas are identified on the key diagram).
 At least: (a) 8,622 new dwellings shall be provided to meet the needs of Ipswich within the Ipswich Housing Market Area between 2018 and 2036 in a manner that addresses identified local housing needs and provides a decent home for everyone, with 31% at the Ipswich Garden Suburb and 15% in the remainder of the Borough being affordable homes; and (b) approximately 15,580 additional jobs shall be provided in Ipswich to support growth in the Ipswich Strategic Planning Area between 2018 and 2036 - 4.
-The development of the Borough should be focused primarily within the central Ipswich 'IP-One' area, Ipswich Garden Suburb and within and adjacent to identified district centres (these areas are identified on the key diagram). - 5.
+SUSTAINABLE DEVELOPMENT Development must be sustainable, environmentally friendly and resilient to the effects of climate change.
+The development of the Borough should be focused primarily within the central Ipswich 'IP One' area, Ipswich Garden Suburb and within and adjacent to identified district centres (these areas are identified on the key diagram). - 5.
+AIR QUALITY Every development should contribute to the aim of reducing Ipswich's carbon emissions below 2004 levels.
 Opportunities shall be provided to improve strategic facilities in Ipswich by: - Significantly enhancing the town centre in terms of the range and quality of the shops, the cultural and leisure offer and the public realm; - Extending the strategic greenspace, ecological network and canopy cover; and - Continuing to support the development of the University of Suffolk and Suffolk New College. - 6.
-To improve accessibility to and the convenience of all forms of transport, and achieve significant modal shift from the car to more sustainable modes.
+TRANSPORT AND CONNECTIVITY To improve accessibility to and the convenience of all forms of transport, and achieve significant modal shift from the car to more sustainable modes through local initiatives.
 This will: (a) promote choice and better health; (b) facilitate sustainable growth, development and regeneration; (c) improve integration, accessibility and connectivity; and (d) promote green infrastructure as alternative 'green' non-vehicular access around the town and urban greening of existing routes.
-Specifically: - Significant improvements should take place to the accessibility to and between the three key nodes of: the railway station (including the wider Portman Quarter environment), the Waterfront (and particularly the Education Quarter) and the Central Shopping Area; - Additional east-west highway capacity could be provided within the plan period in the lpswich area to meet the needs of the wider population and to provide the potential to reallocate some central road space; - Comprehensive, integrated cycle routes should be provided; and - Ipswich Borough Council aspires to an enhanced public transport system. - 7.
-Enhanced flood protection including a tidal surge barrier to be in place to protect the town's existing and expanding communities from the threat of tidal flooding. - 8.
-To protect and enhance high quality, accessible strategic and local open spaces rich in biodiversity and geodiversity for people to visit and use, and conserve and enhance the historic environment and landscape character of Ipswich, including historic buildings, archaeology and townscape.
+Specifically: - Significant improvements should take place to the accessibility to and between the three key nodes of: the railway station (including the wider Portman Quarter environment), the Waterfront (and particularly the Education Quarter) and the Central Shopping Area;